What is the Office of Professional Responsibility (OPR)?

 If a hearing is conducted, and after post-hearing briefs are submitted, the ALJ issues an Initial Decision and Order as to the alleged misconduct and the appropriateness of OPR’s proposed sanction.
 The ALJ may accept OPR’s recommendations as to the fact of violation and as to the proposed sanction; may accept the fact of violation but increase or reduce the recommended sanction; or, may reject OPR’s recommendations both as to facts and sanctions, and thus dismiss the case.

 Following the ALJ’s Decision and Order, either party may appeal the case to the Treasury Appellate Authority who will, after receiving briefs from both parties, render the Final Agency Decision.
 For OPR, a decision by the Appellate Authority is a final determination in the case.
 In addition, if neither party appeals within 30 days, the ALJ’s Initial Decision and Order becomes the Final Agency Decision.
-Since September, 2007, the text of each Final Agency Decision is made public and is available on IRS.gov.

 A practitioner who wishes may file a complaint in U.S. District Court to contest the Final Agency Decision when rendered by the Treasury Appellate Authority.
 This proceeding is also conducted according to the Administrative Procedures Act during which the Federal district judge will review findings of facts based only on the administrative record and will set aside agency action only if arbitrary or capricious, contrary to law, or an abuse of discretion.
 The proceeding is not a trial de novo.